New Mechanisms of Action

 For more detailed information regarding the Phase 2 study, please see our press release here.

-LX2931 has recently completed a dose escalation trial in patients with rheumatoid arthritis.
+LX2931 completed a dose escalation trial in patients with rheumatoid arthritis.
 LX2931 was well-tolerated and showed signals of clinical benefit.

 About Rheumatoid Arthritis